TonichaB/Niche-Crystals/README.md

 ## Future Implementations

 An initial future feature could be further compression or reselection of gallery images to improve the performance levels to be more reliable on devices with varying performance levels.
-Using the Google Lighthouse Developer Tool I was able to see the webpage performance on the gallery page was less reliable than the other pages on the site.
+Using the Google Lighthouse Developer Tool I was able to see the webpage performance on the gallery page was less reliable than the other pages on the site.<br>
 A broader goal for future implementations would be the inclusion of an Store page allowing the website owner to offer relative products for the user to purchase, such as crystals, jewellry and further reading materials.

 ## Accessibility